 Hopefully this article has given you the knowledge you need to identify the signs and distance yourself from an abuser before they are able to manipulate you into a relationship.

 Has love bombing left its mark on you and your emotional well-being?
-Speak to a counselor today who can walk you through the process of overcoming it.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process of overcoming it.
+Simply connect with one of the experienced therapists on BetterHelp.com.

 Frequently Asked Questions (FAQs)